 Addiction is devastating!
-It affects the addicted person in body, mind and spirit.
-After receiving treatment for an addiction, the work for the addicted person is only beginning.
-The addicted person has to find a way to heal from all the pain and anguish that the addiction caused.
-The addicted person has to find a way to get off the dangerous and ultimate deadly path of relapse and continue on their path to total freedom.
+It affects an individual in body, mind and spirit.
+After receiving Christian inpatient rehab for an addiction, the work of staying clean and sober in many cases is only beginning.
+A huge part of staying clean is finding a way to heal from all the pain and anguish that the addiction caused.
+Part of that challenge is learning to get off the dangerous and ultimate deadly path of relapse and continue on their path to total freedom.

 What?
 I can immediately change what I’m thinking about?
 Yes!
 The beauty of the Word of God is that it is living.
 It has the power to speak to our present situation and circumstance and helps us in times of temptation and crisis.
 Let’s take a look at what the Bible says about dealing with tempting thoughts.